 Acceptance criteria main purposes

-Clarifying the stakeholder's requirements is a high-level goal.
-To make the purposes of AC clearer, let's break them down.
+Clarifying the stakeholders' requirements is a high-level goal.
+To make the purposes of AC more transparent, let's break them down.

 Making the feature scope more detailed.
 AC define the boundaries of user stories.
 They provide precise details on functionality that help the team understand whether the story is completed and works as expected.

 Describing negative scenarios.
 Your AC may require the system to recognize unsafe password inputs and prevent a user from proceeding further.
-Invalid password format is an example of a so-called negative scenario when a user does invalid inputs or behaves unexpectedly.
+An invalid password format is an example of a so-called negative scenario when a user makes invalid inputs or behaves unexpectedly.
 AC define these scenarios and explain how the system must react to them.

 Setting communication.
 Acceptance criteria synchronize the visions of the client and the development team.
-They ensure that everyone has a common understanding of the requirements: Developers know exactly what kind of behavior the feature must demonstrate, while stakeholders and the client understand what’s expected from the feature.
+They ensure everyone is on the same page regarding the requirements: Developers know exactly what kind of behavior the feature must demonstrate, while stakeholders and the client understand what to expect.

 Streamlining acceptance testing.
 AC are the basis of the user story acceptance testing.
 Each acceptance criterion must be independently testable and thus have clear pass or fail scenarios.
-They can also be used to verify the story via automated tests.
+You can also use AC to verify the story via automated tests.

 Conducting feature evaluations.
 Acceptance criteria specify what exactly must be developed by the team.
-Once the team has precise requirements, they can split user stories into tasks that can be correctly estimated.
+Once the team clarifies the requirements, they can divide user stories into tasks, enabling accurate estimation.

-Since different people can have different points of view and solution ideas regarding one problem, creating a unified vision of how the functionality should be implemented is necessary.
-That's exactly what clearly written acceptance criteria do.
+Since different people can have different points of view and solution ideas regarding one problem, creating a unified vision of implementing the functionality is necessary.
+That's precisely what well-written acceptance criteria do.

-Based on the initial task and the complexity of requirements, acceptance criteria can be written in different formats, namely:
+Based on the initial task and the complexity of requirements, you can choose between different acceptance criteria formats, namely:

 - custom formats.

-Most commonly used, the first and the second formats have very specific structures, so we’ll mainly focus on them.
-However, you may find that other formats fit your product better so we’ll briefly touch on them as well.
+Most commonly used, the first and the second acceptance criteria types have very specific structures, so we’ll mainly focus on them.
+However, you may find that other formats fit your product better, so we’ll briefly touch on them.

 As the name suggests, the scenario-oriented format is the acceptance criteria type that comes in the scenario form and illustrates each criterion.
-It is approached through the Given/When/Then (GWT) sequence that looks like this:
+You can approach it through the Given/When/Then (GWT) sequence that looks like this: